joe-vrolijk/COVID19INFO/README.md

-# MD - Project - Team 1 - COVID-19 INFO
+COVID-19 INFO APP FOR ANDROID